Written by Alana McLachlin

 Traditional Publishing versus Self-Publishing

-If your manuscript is accepted by a publishing house, putting the book together and printing it require many months.
+If your book is accepted by a publishing house, putting the book together and printing it require many months.
 It can sometimes take several years to put a new book on the shelves.

 With self-publishing, however, you personally design the layout of your book and determine how many copies will be printed.
 This greatly expedites the printing process.
 You could be holding a copy of your book in a matter of months.
 If you decide to self-publish an e-book, it could be on the digital market in mere weeks or even days.